aucontraire/cognivault/README.md

 ## 🌍 How CogniVault Differs

-Unlike typical LLM assistants or AutoGPT-style agents, CogniVault focuses on *structured introspection* rather than task completion.
-While tools like LangGraph or Reflexion optimize for task-solving or dynamic planning, CogniVault enables long-term insight formation across modular agent roles — including Refiner, Historian, Critic, and Synthesis.
+Unlike typical LLM assistants or AutoGPT-style agents, CogniVault focuses on *structured introspection* rather than task completion (see [LANDSCAPE.md](src/cognivault/docs/LANDSCAPE.md) for competitive positioning).
+While tools like LangGraph or Reflexion optimize for task-solving or dynamic planning, CogniVault enables long-term insight formation across modular agent roles grounded in cognitive science research (see [RESEARCH.md](src/cognivault/docs/RESEARCH.md)).

 It’s designed as a memory-enhanced thinking partner that integrates cleanly with personal wikis, supports test-driven CLI use, and remains light enough for future microservice deployment or API integration.